greg-js/arch-wiki-md-repo/wiki/_content/english/Common Access Card.md

 2. Extract the root certificate into a PEM-formatted file.

 `$ openssl pkcs7 -inform DER -in rel3_dodroot_2048.p7b -print_certs | sed -n '/subject=.*CN=DoD Root CA 2/,${/^$/q;P;D}' > DoD_Root_CA_2.pem`

+### Chromium/Google Chrome

+1\.
+Complete the setup for [Firefox](/index.php/Firefox "Firefox").

+2\.
+Ensure CAC is connected, [Chromium](/index.php/Chromium "Chromium") is closed and enter the following in a terminal: `$ modutil -dbdir sql:.pki/nssdb/ -add "CAC Module" -libfile /usr/lib/lopensc-pkcs11.so`

+3\.
+Navigate to Settings -> Show Advanced Settings -> Manage Certificates -> Authorities to load CA bundle from the PEM-formatted file from above.

+You may need to import the other DoD certs for [Chromium](/index.php/Chromium "Chromium") manually.
+All current certs can be found [http://militarycac.com/maccerts/AllCerts.zip](http://militarycac.com/maccerts/AllCerts.zip).

 ## Testing